santuario/umba-example/README.md

 ![Trackstreet Web](./images/2.png)

-For this case we will have:
+For this case we will have the following **Product Name** and the objective of the model is to predict the **Product ID**.

 Product Name (*X*) |
 --- |
-Trijicon ACOG |
+trijicon 6 x 48 mm acog |

-*trijicon 6 x 48 mm acog Dual iluminación ámbar Chevron .223 retículo) 6,5 Moa RMR 2 Vista óptica ta75 Mount, color negro*
+An excerpt of the *training data* is shown below:

 Product Name (*X*) | UPC | Product ID (*Y*)
 --- | --- | ---